+1. Commercialization

-- 1. Commercialization.
-The potential for Government or private sector commercialization and benefits expected to accrue from commercialization. - a.
-The SBC's record of commercializing SBIR or other research, as indicated by pre-sales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption. - b.
-The Existence of Phase II follow-on commitments for the subject research, and funding commitments related to the subject effort, whether from Government sources, as documented in the DAF Customer Memorandum, or private sources, as documented through a letter of commitment, are evidence of commercialization potential.
+The potential for Government or private sector commercialization and benefits expected to accrue from commercialization.

+- a.
+The SBC's record of commercializing SBIR/STTR or other research, as indicated by presales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption. - b.
+The size of the market and potential for revenue. - c.
+The clarity of the SBC's business plan. - d.
+The Existence of Phase II follow-on commitments for the subject research, and funding commitments related to the subject effort, whether from Government sources, as documented in a DAF Customer Memorandum, or private sources, as documented through a letter of commitment, are evidence of commercialization potential.